Hilda-Enyioko/alx_be_python/README.md

-# ALX Higher Level Programming – Python Foundations
+# ALX Backend Developement – Python x Django

 This repository contains all my Python projects and exercises completed as part of the [**ALX Backend Development Programme**](https://admissions.alxafrica.com/home#).